dunqan/react-cms-web-component/Readme.md

 ## About the examples

-Build onill result in three JS files:on
+Build will result in three JS files:

-1. . `cms-data.js. `
+1. `cms-data.js`

     Condains Cms data example web component implementation.
     It demonstrates `CmsComponentData` passed from Spartacus and displays it.